New nets project Mozambique evaluation

 Our Approach

-Tropical Health, working alongside NMCP and INS, planned the implementation of four study components.
-A baseline, midline, and endline cross-sectional household survey will assess ITN ownership, access, use, and measure malaria prevalence.
-Data quality assessments at health facilities will be used to strengthen reporting of malaria case incidence into the national health information system.
-Entomological monitoring will assess malaria vector biting rates, entomological inoculation rates, and patterns of insecticide resistance.
-The study also uses a durability monitoring protocol developed by Tropical Health to monitor attrition, physical durability, and insecticidal effectiveness of the new nets.
+Tropical Health, working closely with NMCP and INS, planned the implementation of five study components.
+A baseline, midline, and endline cross-sectional household survey assessed ITN ownership, access, use, and malaria prevalence.
+Data quality assessments at health facilities were conducted to strengthen reporting of malaria case incidence into the national health information system.
+Entomological monitoring assessed malaria vector biting rates, entomological inoculation rates, patterns of insecticide resistance, and household net use during overnight human landing catch activities.
+The study also included a qualitative component focusing on net use and risk perceptions, and a durability monitoring protocol developed by Tropical Health to monitor attrition, physical durability, and insecticidal effectiveness of the new nets.

-Tropical Health will deliver monthly data-quality and entomological reports, and baseline, midline, and endline reports for the cross-sectional survey and durability monitoring components.
-Data will be used to generate evidence for malaria programmes and their technical and financial partners to decide where and when to distribute new types of nets and standard pyrethroid nets.
+Tropical Health delivered data-quality and entomological reports, and baseline, midline, and endline reports for the cross-sectional survey and durability monitoring components.
+Data were used to generate evidence for malaria programmes and their technical and financial partners to decide where and when to distribute new types of nets and standard pyrethroid nets.

 Our Findings